slejennings/Burrow-Occupant-Chemical-Profiles/README.md

-# GitHub Repository Read Me: Burrow & Occupant Chemical Profiles
+# GitHub Repository Read Me: Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird

 ## **Overview**

-This repository contains data and code for the analyses in the manuscript “XXXXX”.
+This repository contains data and code for the analyses in the manuscript “Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird”.
 The analyses are organized into an R Project.
 This Read Me file describes the required software and the organization of the R Project and the associated files.

+Author: XXXXX (removed for review)
+Other contributors: XXXXX (removed for review)
+Dataset title: Data and code for the article "Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird"
+Persistent Identifier: pending
+Date created: 03/28/2025
+Dataset citation: pending
+Corresponding pulication: pending

 ## **Correspondence**

 Please direct questions to:

-XXXXX
+NOTE: removed for review
+Name:
+Affliations:
+ORCID ID:
+Email:

+## **Metadata**

+Dates and Locations: fieldwork completed in June and July, 2015 on Bon Portage Island, Nova Scotia, Canada.
+Laboratory and data analyses conducted at the University of California, Davis, USA.

+Methodlogical information: provided in the corresponding manuscript

 ## **Software**